Meet the Maker: LaLa 🇮🇳

 Made with love by Lala and his makers

-• Each curtain consists of 6 different sari fabrics sewn together
+• Upcycled origins – Each is made from 6 different recycled sari fabrics sewn together